akankshanb/Bot-Engine/DEPLOY.md

 # Milestone: DEPLOYMENT

 In the previous milestone, we implemented the services required for your use cases and implemented interaction with a bot.
-In this milestone, you will be demonstrating a fully deployed version of your bot for use in a Slack/Mattermost/Github/etc. environment.
+In this milestone, you will be demonstrating a fully deployed version of your bot for use in a Mattermost environment.

 ## Deployment